MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 ## To create and deploy your own virtual agent

-1. Launch the AI for Customer Service Virtual Agent in your browser to display the **Create a new bot** screen, select the template you want to use, and specify a name and environment for the bot.
-Then click **Create**.
+1. Launch the Virtual Agent Designer in your browser to display the **Create a new bot** screen, and select the template you want to use, either Retail or General.
+Specify a name and environment for the bot, and then click **Create**.

    > [!div class="mx-imgBorder"]
    > ![Create a new bot](media/create-bot-2.PNG)

     AI for Customer Service Virtual Agent creates the bot and opens it in the Bot Designer.

-2. Create a topic, which defines the conversation path a customer takes with the virtual agent.
+2. Create a topic, which defines the conversation path a customer takes with the virtual agent for a specific customer intent.
+For example, a customer may want to make an appointment at a store.
 Click **Topics** in the navigation pane, and then click **New topic** to open the **Create a new topic** screen.

    > [!div class="mx-imgBorder"]
    > ![New topic](media/create-topic-2.png)